samay-hash/samay-hash/README.md

 ### 🏢 Founder @ Mwarex

-Founded **Mwarex**, focused on creating modern products and scalable digital experiences.
+Founded **Mwarex**, focused on creating modern products, MwareX is an AI-powered secure collaboration platform built for YouTube creators and video editors.

 <br>